 Unfortunately as my thyroid had been radiated it has been quite the journey, for others it will be a much easier and less complicated ride, simply adding extra Iodine to the diet from a pure natural source may well be all that is needed.
 I am constantly researching, working with my GP and integrative doctor’s both here in Australia and specialists in their field in America for thyroid concerns, to find my best way forward in managing my condition as well as I can with natural based therapies, the right nutrition and dietary changes.

 With the help from my Intergrative therapist and GP, I plan on moving towards using a natural dessicated thyroid hormone medication made by a compounding pharmacy.

 (Please note, if you are on medications please never just stop taking them, I made this mistake and believe me you don’t want to be doing this without first consulting your integrative therapist and or GP and asking for a complete thyroid panel and 24 hr uptake of iodine test to asertain the best treatment plan for you.

 Mystery Bay kelp has recently undergone lab testing for iodine content, results are very high along with 35 or more other vitamins, minerals and trace elements.
 Please refer to our “Health” Tab for more info.
-Kelp, the “veggie of the sea” is now becoming more well known for its health properties and benefits to our diet, we are very fortunate that Mother Nature provides such a wholesome, healing nutritious food.
-Our goal is to collect it, share it, help to put something good and real back into our food chain, to support overall good health for everyone.
+Kelp, the “veggie of the sea” is now becoming more well known for its health properties and benefits to our diet.
+We are very fortunate that Mother Nature provides such a wholesome, healing nutritious food.
+Our goal is to collect it, share it, help to put something good and real back into our food chain, to support overall good health for everyone and continue turning tastebuds!

 I look forward to sharing my journeys, findings and all the good things related to kelp and seaweed.